microsoft/PartsUnlimitedMRP/docs/HOL_Puppet/HOL-Deploying-MRP-with-Puppet.md

 Puppet Programs are stored in a particular folder in the puppet master.
 Puppet programs are made up of manifests that describe the desired state of the node(s).
 The manifests can consume modules, which are pre-packaged Puppet Programs.
-Users can create their own modules or consume modules from a marketplace maintained by PuppetLabs knows as the Forge.
+Users can create their own modules or consume modules from a marketplace maintained by PuppetLabs known as the [Forge](http://forge.puppetlabs.com).
 Some modules on the Forge are official modules that are supported - others are open-source modules uploaded from the community.

 There are two major ways to organise Puppet Programs.
 One is by _site_, and the other is by _environment_.
 Organizing by site allows you to configure a group of nodes from a single catalog.
 Howeverm, it is better to organize by